Home

 Description: This script will search your address book in either Microsoft Entourage or Address Book looking for contacts that have mobile phone numbers.
 You then choose a name from the found contacts (or a new contact if you want to send a message to someone not in your contact list), enter your text message and the script will send your message to the mobile phone of the contact.

-Some caveats: This script requires that GUI Scripting is enabled (turn on “Enable access for assistive devices” in the Universal Access Preference pane); the SMS on my mobile system (T-Mobile) appear to be limited to 150 characters or so; you may be charged an additional fee for receiving SMS on your phone, check with your carrier for more information; this may work in iChat 1.0 but it was only tested with iChat AV.
+Some caveats: This script requires that GUI Scripting is enabled (turn on “Enable access for assistive devices” in the Universal Access Preference pane); the SMS on our mobile system (T-Mobile) appear to be limited to 150 characters or so; you may be charged an additional fee for receiving SMS on your phone, check with your carrier for more information; this may work in iChat 1.0 but it was only tested with iChat AV.
 Feedback is greatly appreciated.